 Tattoo needle cartridges come in various types and sizes.
 Knowing which to use can improve your practice significantly.

-- Round liner tattoo needles: Ideal for outlines and fine details.
+- Round liner tattoo needles (RL) – For outlines and crisp details

 Practicing on synthetic skin is a safe way to build muscle memory.
 Here are some techniques: